-- 1 night 4* Robe House B&B
+- 1 night in Robe at the 4* Robe House B&B

 - Kangaroo Island Car and Passenger Sealink ferry transfers

 - 2 nights 4* Kangaroo Island Seafront

 - 1 night 4* Majestic Roof Garden Hotel, Adelaide

 - 2 nights Hobart at 4* Vibe Hotel